Reading Time: 17 mins

 This is in contrast to homes rented out with traditional annual leases, and also in contrast to corporate housing, which is usually rented by companies relocating executives for months at a time in central business districts (CBDs).

-Are Vacation Rental properties profitable?
+Are vacation rental properties profitable?

 WHAT IS A GOOD ROI ON VACATION RENTAL PROPERTY?